 6. San Siro Stadium

-The San Siro stadium in Milano, Italy under a clear sky.
+The San Siro stadium in Milano, Italy.

-The San Siro stadium in Milano, Italy under a clear sky.
+The San Siro stadium in Milano, Italy.

 San Siro Stadium is a must-visit for football fans.
 Home to both AC Milan and Inter Milan, it’s one of the largest stadiums in Europe.
 Visitors can take a tour of the stadium, including the locker rooms and the pitch.